 - 1. Pursue a cost reimbursement or direct funding assistance from Tuolumne County for the expense associated with providing fire services outside the District boundaries, including the Amador Contract costs.
-District management is actively collaborating with the county on cost sharing. - 2.
+District management is actively collaborating with the county on cost sharing.
+The County also picked up the cost of the Amador station and plans to collocate a fire engine and crew effective August 1, 2022 in the District Groveland Fire Station. - 2.
 Pursue a fire special tax or assessment to fund the structural fire department deficit and to cover the cost of CAL FIRE contracts and equipment replacement.
-The District is actively working with Tuolumne County and the other fire districts in the county in formation of a Joint Powers Authority to place a special parcel tax on the ballot countywide in June 2021. - 3.
-Evaluate cost sharing agreements with Tuolumne County regarding services provided to new land development projects.
+The District actively worked with Tuolumne County and the other fire districts in the county in formation of a Joint Powers Authority and placed a special parcel tax on the ballot countywide in June 2021.
+The measure failed and the JPA was dissolved.
+Other funding options are being evaluated including formation of community facilities districts and implementation of development impact fees for new development projects.

+3. Evaluate cost sharing agreements with Tuolumne County regarding services provided to new land development projects.
 District management is working with the county to assist in identifying appropriate cost and service level impact mitigation.
+As discussed above, the County will add a fire engine and crew staffed 24x7x365, collocated at the District fir station beginning August 1, 2022.